-So, if you’ve not got around to fixing that leaking tap, here’s an easy step-by-step guide to sorting it out – it’s an easy job that you can do yourself.
+So, if you’ve not got around to fixing those leaky taps, here’s an easy step-by-step guide to sorting it out – it’s an easy job that you can do yourself.

 Before you start your repair, you’ll need to know which type of tap you have in order to replace the right part.

 Traditional taps leak due to perished rubber seals or washers while monobloc lever taps use a ceramic cartridge instead of a washer and will occasionally need replacing.

 You need to take the tap apart to repair it, so you’ll need to find the screw that’s holding it together.
 On traditional taps it’s normally underneath the decorative hot/cold cap on top of the handles, while in a lever tap it’s often a tiny screw hidden under the hot and cold indicator.